Max Crocombe: Melbourne Victory

 After leaving Brisbane Roar, Crocombe joined Melbourne Victory in October 2020.
+Crocombe began the season as the Victory's starting goalkeeper, playing in the first 10 matches of the season, before being replaced as the starting goalkeeper by Matt Acton.
 He was released on 11 June 2021.

 Grimsby Town

 On 30 July 2021, Crocombe returned to England, penning a one-year deal with Grimsby Town.

 Initially being signed as a back-up keeper, Crocombe became Grimsby's first choice keeper in December at the expense of club veteran James McKeown.

-On 23 May 2022, with Grimsby trailing 1-0 to Notts County in the National League play-offs in the final minute of added on time, Crocombe came up for a free kick and with the ball falling to him it bounced off his knees as he prepared to shoot before dropping to Gavan Holohan who scored the equaliser, with Crocombe claiming the assist.
-Grimsby went on to win the game 2-1 in extra time.

-Crocombe played in the 2022 National League play-off Final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.
+On 23 May 2022, with Grimsby trailing 1–0 to Notts County in the National League play-off eliminator, in the final minute of added on time Crocombe came up for a free kick and with the ball falling to him it bounced off his knees as he prepared to shoot before dropping to Gavan Holohan who scored the equaliser, with Crocombe claiming the assist.
+Grimsby went on to win the game 2–1 in extra time.
+Crocombe played in the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.

+Crocombe was ever-present in goal for Grimsby's 2022–23 League Two season and cup campaigns, playing a total of 5,340 minutes, the fourth highest in world football that season.
+He was part of the Grimsby team that reached the quarter-finals of the 2022–23 FA Cup by beating League One clubs Plymouth Argyle, Cambridge United and Burton Albion in rounds one to three, Championship club Luton Town in a fourth round replay, and Premier League side Southampton in the fifth round.
+In doing so they became the first team to beat five teams from higher divisions in the history of the FA Cup.
+At the end of the 2022–23 season, Crocombe turned down a new contract and confirmed he would be leaving Grimsby.

+Burton Albion

+On 30 June 2023, Crocombe signed for League One club Burton Albion on a two-year deal.
+Following the conclusion of the 2023–24 season, he was named Men's Player of the Season.

+On 13 May 2025, the club said it had offered the player a new contract.
+However, Crocombe opted to depart the club at the end of his contract.
+He made 92 appearances during his two year spell with Burton.

+Millwall

+On 24 June 2025, Crocombe signed for Championship club Millwall on a free transfer.
+He made his Championship debut in an away win at Queens Park Rangers.